FAQ

 What is the default aspect ratio?

 There is no fixed default.
 When aspect_ratio is omitted or null, the model selects a ratio based on the prompt.
 Pass "16:9" explicitly if you want a consistent widescreen default — uni-1 is generally tuned best at 16:9.
+Defaults differ per model; for video, see Video generation — aspect_ratio.

 What output formats does uni-1 support?